-- Amber lenses – are best for visibility in both low and high light settings, such as indoor swimming pools or outside pools in the bright sunlight.
+- Amber lenses: Provide visibility in low and high light settings like indoor pools or outdoor pools in the bright sunlight.

-- Prescription lenses – are ideal for those who wear glasses.
-These lenses can be custom made for customer depending on their prescription.
+- Prescription lenses: Designed for those who wear glasses, one can have goggles custom made depending on their prescription.

 Our Recommendation for the Best Swimming Goggles:

-For most recreational swimmers, we recommend starting with a well-fitted, comfortable pair of gasket goggles.
+For recreational swimmers, we recommend a well-fitted, comfortable pair of gasket goggles.

 The Fit of Your Goggles

-- The purpose of the strap is to ensure goggles stay on while swimming.
-The strap should fit comfortably around the head and wrap near the eyes.
-It can be helpful to have someone adjust the goggles around your eyes for you.
+- The strap makes sure your goggles stay on your face.
+It should fit comfortably around the head and wrap near the eyes.
+Get someone to help you adjust the goggles around the eyes for you.

 Tips for Taking Care of Your Swimming Goggles

-1) Rinse goggles in cool water to remove chlorine, salt, or sand
+- Rinse goggles in cool water to remove chlorine, salt or sand.